fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ted = Dog.new('Teddy', 'Bushy')
 ```
 *9) What is an instance method, and how is it related to an object?*
-An instance method is a method defined by a class that adds functionality to objects when those objects are instantiated from that class, depending on the method access control over those instance methods (by default, instance methods are public).
-Instance methods can be inherited, and all instances of a class will have access to the same set of instance methods.
+An instance method is a method defined by a class that can add functionality to objects when those objects are instantiated from that class.
+Depending on the method access control over those instance methods (by default, instance methods are public), these methods can be called on instances of the object (`private` and `protected` instance methods cannot be directly called on the object).
+Instance methods can be inherited (along with any associated method access control), and all instances of a class will have access to the same set of instance methods.

 In our example below, we have defined a `bark` instance method in the `Dog` class (denoted by the `def`...`end` keyword pairs).
 We then instantiate two objects from `Dog`, `bob` and `ted`.
 While they are two different objects, as they are instantiated from the same class, they both have access to the public instance method `bark`.
 ```